ctsit/training_docker/README.md

 # Docker Training

-In this repository you will find instructions that guide you through the first steps to setup a Docker environment on a Mac laptop.
+In this repository you will find instructions that guide you through the first steps to setup a Docker environment on a Mac.
 From there you will be able to setup your first "hello world" container.
 The intent is to get you familiar with the commands used to start a container, check its status and stop the container.

 1) Create a Docker ID
 -Visit [https://www.docker.com](www.docker.com)